+- Go slow.
 There are no two ways about it, excessive speed is dangerous.
-Always ensure that you’re driving under the posted speed limit, exercising an abundance of caution in school zones, especially when children are most likely to be outside of school grounds – right before the school day begins, at lunch and when school lets out.
-Remember that children are unpredictable; they may dart out onto the road suddenly, so be sure to drive slow enough that you can come to an unexpected stop safely.
+Never exceed the speed limit.
+Exercise caution in school zones, especially when children are likely to be outside of school grounds – right before the school day begins, at lunch and when school lets out.
+Children are unpredictable; they may dart out onto the road suddenly, so be sure to drive slow enough that you can come to an unexpected stop safely.

 - Ditch distractions.
 Don’t eat, text or groom yourself while driving.
 Adjust your seat, mirrors, seat belt, and radio and GPS before you pull out of your driveway.
 And leave the phone well alone.
 Keeping our roads safe requires a driver’s full attention.
 Good drivers keep their hands on the wheel and their eyes on the road – at all times.

 - No passing in school zones.
 Children trying to cross the street might not be expecting your car to be gathering speed or for you to be changing lanes.
 As a result, this dangerous practice is strictly prohibited in school zones – and so is making a U- or three-point turn.
 It’s safer for everyone if all unpredictable driving manoeuvres are avoided while in a school zone.